 - International Association of Culinary Professionals Member

-In addition to running a consulting firm that specializes in fixing struggling restaurants and bars, Anthony sits on the faculty of the Culinary Management Program at New York City’s award-winning Institute of Culinary Education and serves as a Chef Instructor for their Spirits and Mixology classes.
-He is also the U.S. Brand Ambassador for Drambuie® Scotch Liqueur and the U.S. Cocktail Ambassador for Truvia® Natural Sweetener.
+In addition to fixing struggling restaurants and bars, Anthony is the Director of Beverage Studies for the Culinary Management Program at New York City’s award-winning Institute of Culinary Education.
+He has also served as the U.S. Brand Ambassador for Drambuie® Scotch Liqueur, the U.S. Cocktail Ambassador for Truvia® Natural Sweetener, and the Managing Editor of Chilled Magazine, one of the leading trade publications for cocktails and spirits.

 Anthony is also a popular speaker at cocktail shows and industry conventions such as The Manhattan Cocktail Classic and Portland Cocktail Week, and he is a favorite guest on many TV and radio shows including: